-When I first started making my own salves, butters, balms, and ointments for our family's skincare needs, I often asked the question, "How much oil or butter should I have...and what kinds should I keep on hand all the time?"
+When I first started making my own salves, butters, balms, and ointments for our family's skincare needs, I often asked the question, "How much oil or butter should I buy...and what kinds of oils should I keep on hand all the time?"
 I admit to having been a little overwhelmed by all the options.
 Although it was exciting to realize how many oil and butter choices there are for making your own skin and body care products...it was hard to know what oils and butters I should start out with for making salves, creams, and soaps?

 Perhaps you're like I was: